-There are times God has to practically shove us out of our nest and send us flying into the unknown, because we’re not willing to take a risk.
+There are times God has to practically shove us out of our nest and send us flying into the unknown, because we’re not willing to take a risk on our own.
+Whether it’s God’s plans or ours sometimes we just need to move.

 This is exactly where I was when we moved from Colorado to Mississippi.
 The transition was huge and I made it clear to God and to my husband that I’d had enough change for a while.
 This was Paul’s time to shine and grow in ministry or whatever else, not mine.